hong-shilong/ijcnn2025/readme.md

-# A Multi-Scale Feature Fusion Framework Integrating Frequency Domain and Cross-View Attention for Dual-View X-ray Security Inspections
+# A Cross-View Feature Interaction Framework for Dual-View X-ray Security Inspections

 ## Project Overview
 This repository contains the official implementation of the paper *"A Multi-Scale Feature Fusion Framework Integrating Frequency Domain and Cross-View Attention for Dual-View X-ray Security Inspections"*.
 The framework is designed to improve the accuracy and robustness of dual-view X-ray security inspection systems by integrating frequency-domain features and cross-view attention mechanisms for effective feature fusion.